Russia’s ‘reckless’ aggression over Estonia condemned by UN Security Council

 The broad condemnation comes as Putin offers Trump a nuclear deal in a bid to limit the arsenals of both countries

-Russia’s incursion into Estonian airspace was condemned as “reckless” and “provocative” by senior world leaders on Monday as the United Nations Security Council gathered in New York for an emergency meeting.
+Russia’s incursion into Estonian airspace was condemned as “reckless” and “provocative” by senior world leaders on Monday as the UN Security Council gathered in New York for an emergency meeting.

 The urgent session was called after multiple incursions by Moscow into European airspace, including the entry of Russian fighter jets over Estonia for 12 minutes on Friday.